pikefish/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-Again, see the difference if we take *NA days* into account
+Again, see the difference if keep *NA days* in the dataset

 ```r
 mean(total0$totalSteps)